JuliaPsychometrics/AbstractItemResponseModels.jl/README.md

 ```

 ## Interface Tests
-`AbstractItemResponseModels.jl` provides standardized testing of the interface in a separate
+AbstractItemResponseModels provides standardized testing of the interface in a separate
 module `Tests`.

 To test if your implementation of the interface is correct, add the `test_interface` function